Shared Use Manufacturing Ordinance

 Shared-use manufacturing allows multiple licensed manufacturers to produce cannabis products from a single facility.
 The following operations can be conducted at a shared use facility:

 The Long Beach City Council passed the Cannabis Shared-Use Manufacturing Business Ordinance at its meeting on July 13th, 2021.
-The ordinance will take effect thirty-one (31) days after it is signed into law by Mayor Robert Garcia.
+The ordinance took effect on August 15, 2021, thirty-one (31) days after it was signed into law by Mayor Robert Garcia.

-The City will begin work on updating software solutions to accommodate the new license type and creating the administrative procedures to license shared-use manufacturing facilities.
-The City anticipates accepting applications for cannabis shared use manufacturing licenses in October.
+The City is currently updating it's licensing software to accommodate the new license type and is working on creating the administrative procedures to license shared-use manufacturing facilities.
+Due to some significant staffing challenges in multiple departments, the City does not anticipate accepting applications for cannabis shared use manufacturing licenses until summer 2022.

 State Laws & Regulations